|(Maumee Bay State Park, Ohio)|

-It's 9 PM, and Labor Day is coming to a close.
+It's Labor Day.
 Tomorrow, many return to work.

 Where do you work?
 What jobs have you had?